 The first step for a Voronoi Planet is to pick the points.
 I would like evenly spaced points to start with, and then I can add some jitter to make them less even.
 The standard approach is to use a subdivided icosahedron:

 I’m using a Fibonacci Sphere instead.
-There are two algorithms listed on this archived wiki page, which was linked from stackoverflow.
+There are two algorithms listed on this archived wiki page, which was linked from stackoverflow, and there are some improvements in this notebook.
 The layouts of the points are slightly different:

 Although these look pretty nice, there’s a downside: the patterns at the poles is different than the pattern elsewhere.
 I think a subdivided icosahedron wouldn’t have this problem.